 |Hybrid topology||It is a combination of two or more different types of topology.|

 A logical topology defines the logical connectivity of network devices on an Abacus network.
 So, it could happen that the devices connected in one type of physical topology might have different hidden logical topology.

-If we busy more on the physical topology, it is actually the placement of the various network components in a computer like the employment of the devices, the relation among the devices, installation of the cables etc. On the other hand, logical connection defines how data flows among the devices.
+If we busy more on the physical topology, it is actually the placement of the various network components in a computer like the employment of the devices, the relation among the devices, installation of the cables, etc. On the other hand, the logical connection defines how data flows among the devices.